stofte/tf-playground/readme.md

     sudo -H pip install jupyter

 Then start the notebook with `jupyter notebook` which should start a server serving the notebook itself.

+[Xming](https://sourceforge.net/projects/xming/) is a X server for Windows, it'll allow the use of GUI elements from LXSS.
+Xming can be started anytime after Bash, but setting the following in `~/.bashrc` is also required:

+    export DISPLAY=:0